-1. Transparency on Pre-Tenancy Administration Fees
+1. ZERO Pre-Tenancy or In-Tenancy Administration Fees

-2. No Tenancy Renewal/Extension Fees
+3. No Tenancy Renewal/Extension Fees

-4. A Fair Arrears Management Process
+5. A Fair Arrears Management Process

-In our opinion, our tenants get a good service and many stay on for long term tenancies ranging from 2-7 years.
-We take our ‘Duty of Care’ to our tenants very seriously, and always try to speed up repairs being actioned by our contractors, again within our landlord’s timeframes and budgets.
+In our opinion, our tenants get an excellent service and many stay on for long term tenancies ranging from 2-7 years.
+We take our Duty of Care to our tenants very seriously, and we always try to speed up repairs being actioned by our reliable property team, again within our landlord’s agreed timeframes and budgets.